 - Growth – growing and expanding your business should become a prominent goal as you grow and stabilise as a business.
 One way to do this is by employing additional staff.

 - Specific – make your goals precise.
 For example, increase sales by 2% monthly by introducing a new deal.
-This can be considered a small goal to fall in line with your big goals.
+Consider these as small goals to fall in line with your big goals.